top of page

 • Typically provides lower overall cost for single screen installations

-• Wide choice of CMS supporting the key OS platforms
+• There's a wide choice of CMS supporting the key OS platforms

-• Lower chance of hardware failure, due to fewer components
+• A lower chance of hardware failure, due to fewer components

 • No cables, resulting in shorter installation time and a cleaner finish